-If the application is approved a Section 106 Agreement will be required, and should include:
+If the application is approved a Section 106 Agreement will be required, to secure the following:

-Education contributions of £206,079.51 (primary), £326,853.8043,196.49 (secondary) and £91,000 (SEN)

-- Financial contribution towards infrastructure (bridge) on Strategic Site CS24 to enable the delivery of employment uses. - Open space provision and management arrangements. - Financial contribution of £100,000 for highways improvements - Provision and phasing of affordable housing with 65% to be provided as social/affordable rent and 35% provided as intermediate tenure - The payment of £24,500 for habitat creation/enhancement works in the locality, to offset loss of biodiversity
+- Education contributions of 206,079 (primary),£326,853 (secondary) and £91,000 (SEN) - Financial contribution of £2,280,000 towards infrastructure (bridge) on Strategic Site CS24 to enable the delivery of employment uses. - Open space provision and management arrangements. - Financial contribution of £100,000 for highways improvements - Provision, phasing and tenure of 15% affordable housing - The payment of £24,500 for habitat creation/enhancement works in the locality, to offset loss of biodiversity